-The McCune Distinguished Chapter Award is named in honor of Dr. Edward H. McCune.
-Dr. McCune was a Founder and our Fourth National President.
-He was both a physiologist and scholar of history.
+The McCune Distinguished Chapter Award is named in honor of Edward H. McCune, Central Missouri ’20.
+Dr. McCune was a Founder and our fourth National President, as well as a physiologist and scholar of history.
 He maintained life-long involvement in Sig Tau and was the author of the Creed and the Code of Conduct.

 The Edward H. McCune Distinguished Chapter Award recognizes the premier chapters in Sig Tau.
 It was first presented in 1966 at the 22nd Grand Conclave.
-Originally the award was given to just one chapter, but in 1967 it began being presented to a recipient and the four runners-up.
+Originally, the award was given to just one chapter, but beginning in 1967 four other chapters were also recognized as the “runners-up” for the prestigious award.

-Early chapter winners were selected by applications, judged by a panel appointed by the Board of Directors.
-The applicants documented how their chapter successfully pursued the six Principles of Sig Tau.
+Early chapter winners were selected by applications and judged by a panel appointed by the Fraternity Board of Directors.
+The applicants documented how their chapter successfully pursued the Principles of Sig Tau.

 The award is now judged by the McCune Metrics Scorecard.
-Using an 110-point scale, the scorecard measures chapter performance in recruitment, retention, leadership, scholarship, community service, brotherhood programming, risk management, and financial management.
+Using a point-based scale, the scorecard measures chapter performance in academics, finance & operations, recruitment, education & wellness, campus engagement, and community engagement.

 Emporia State University, Delta [2016, 2012, 2006, 1997, 1995, 1977]

 Southeast Missouri State University, Alpha Phi

 University of Wisconsin – La Crosse, Beta Kappa [2010, 2009, 2008]